The Truth About Cats & Dogs: Reception

 The film received positive reviews from critics.
 It has an 85% "fresh" rating at Rotten Tomatoes from 47 reviews.
 The site's consensus states: "Sharp, witty, and charming, The Truth About Cats & Dogs features a standout performance from Janeane Garofalo."

 Writing for The Baltimore Sun, Stephen Hunter said, "The movie, which takes as its subject the difficulty of cats and dogs living together, or at least getting together, is as good a romantic comedy as has come this way in a long time."
 The Hartford Courant said, "Garofalo shows comic flair, deft timing, surprising depth."

 Roger Ebert noted the film "is not simply another version of the old [Cyrano] story, since it includes a lot of humor that is generated by its specific situation."
 Of Garofalo, Ebert wrote in comparison to her roles in Bye Bye Love and Reality Bites, "Here we see an entire other side to her personality; a smartness, a penetrating wit, that takes this old story and adds a wry spin to its combination of romance, sweetness and hope."
 Of Uma Thurman, Ebert wrote, "She does not simply become a pawn, a false front for Abby.
 There is a poignance in her situation, because she loves Brian, too, in her way, and handles a difficult situation with unexpected sweetness."

 Many reviewers criticized the idea that Garofalo's character was expected to be viewed as unattractive, finding it unrealistic due to the actress's natural beauty.

 Although the film was a decent commercial success, in later years, Garofalo expressed dissatisfaction with the film:

 I think it's soft and corny, and the soundtrack makes you want to puke, and everybody's dressed in Banana Republic clothing.
 The original script and the original intent was very different than what it wound up being when it became a studio commercial film.
 It was originally supposed to be a small-budget independent film where there would be much more complexity to all the characters, and Abby and the guy don't wind up together at the end.

-Several years after the film's release, Garofalo became an actual radio talk show host when she cohosted The Majority Report on Air America Radio from 2004 to 2006.
+Several years after the film's release, Garofalo became an actual radio talk show host when she cohosted The Majority Report on Air America from 2004 to 2006.